- Surfside: Rooms

 Finally, the ability to pool hop – that is to say, to take your room key from Surfside Inn and Suites and then go to, say, Hard Rock Hotel’s pool area to enjoy the amenities there – is also absent here.
 (And, conversely, those staying at the other six venues won’t be able to use any of the three pools at the overarching Endless Summer Resort complex, either.)
 This, presumably, is to prevent the several thousand guests staying at Universal’s two new value hotels from flooding all the rest of the resort (and vice versa).

 (For more on pool-hopping around Universal Orlando, please see our Adventures in pool-hopping article.)

-Since all (soon-to-be) eight on-site hotels are operated by Loews, they all feature the same cancellation policy: if you cancel your reservation six or more days in advance, you will receive a full refund.
+Since all seven resorts located at Universal Orlando are operated by Loews, they all feature the same cancellation policy: if you cancel your reservation six or more days in advance, you will receive a full refund.
 If it’s anything fewer than five days beforehand, however, you will be charged one night’s room rate, plus tax.